ArjunaSec/Awesome-Solana-checklist/README.md

 - Add references to external resources when applicable

 For major changes or additions, please open an issue first to discuss what you would like to change.

+### Getting Help

+If you have questions about contributing or need assistance, feel free to:
+- Open an issue with your question
+- Reach out on Twitter at [@arjuna_sec](https://x.com/arjuna_sec)
+- Join our community discussions

 ## Account Validations